AlibabaCloudDocs/mts/intl.en-US/API Reference/Appendix/Parameter details.md

 |Parameter|Type|Required|Description|
 |:--------|:---|--------|:----------|
 |QueueName|String|No|MNS queue created in Alibaba Cloud Message Service.-   Media Processing allows you to bind an MNS queue to an MPS queue.
 After a task is executed in the MPS queue, the results are sent to the bound MNS queue.
--   For more information about how to acquire messages in the MNS queue, see [Queue message operation](../../../../reseller.en-US/Developer Guide/Receive message notifications/Receive notification through queues.md#).
+-   For more information about how to acquire messages in the MNS queue, see [Queue message operation](../../../../../intl.en-US/Developer Guide/Receive message notifications/Receive notification through queues.md#).
+-   Before you configure an MNS queue in the MPS queue, create the MNS queue in [Message Service](https://mns.console.aliyun.com/?spm=a2c4g.11186623.2.9.452f40f7IEM1RZ).
 -   Before you configure an MNS queue in the MPS queue, create the MNS queue in [Message Service](https://partners-intl.aliyun.com/login-required#/mns).

 |